If you have created a carousel like:

 jCarousel tries to auto-detect the orientation by simply checking if the list elements’s height is greater than the list element’s width.

-If that doesn’t work, you can explicitly pass the vertical option:
+If auto-detection doesn't work, you can explicitly pass the vertical option:

 $('.jcarousel').jcarousel({